-As one of only two companies in South Africa to hold a Chinese QFII license, which allows us to invest on Mainland Chinese stock exchanges and access securities otherwise unavailable, we were able to launch our S&P 1200 ESG ETF and an MSCI Emerging Markets 50 ETF during the year.
-That, together with the launch of our Solactive Healthcare 150 ETF, cements Sygnia's position as the second- largest provider of ETFs listed on the JSE, as well as being the largest South African provider of international ETFs.
+As one of only two companies in South Africa to hold a Chinese QFII license, which allows us to invest on Mainland Chinese stock exchanges and access securities otherwise unavailable, we launched the Sygnia Itrix New China Sectors ETF during the financial year.
+Shortly after year-end we launched the Sygnia Itrix Sustainable Economy ETF which was designed to invest in innovative companies that are talking climate change and creating the tools, products and services to make tomorrow a better world.
+These two additional ETFs take the Sygnia Itrix range to 15 funds, further cementing Sygnia's position as the second- largest provider of ETFs listed on the JSE, as well as being the largest South African provider of international ETFs.